The Complete Guide to Thailand Visas and Requirements for Indian Citizens

 Can I apply for a back-to-back Tourist Visa?

-Even though it is technically not violating any rules, applying for a tourist visa back-to-back can be complicated, and you stand a better chance of success when you apply from an embassy different from the one you’ve previously applied.
+Even though it is technically not violating any rules, applying for a tourist visa back-to-back can be complicated, and you stand a better chance of success when you apply from an embassy different from the one you’ve previously applied to.
 Some embassies may issue a tourist visa back-to-back, while some won’t.

 Other than that, you shouldn’t have any issues with immigration officers.